pierrepo/llm-practicals/content/next_token_prediction.md

 The LLM model used here is GPT-2, a rather small (but open) model with *only* 124 million parameters.
 LLM like GPT-4 counts about 1.76 trillion (1,760 millions) parameters.

 You can also take a look at the [TextSynth](https://textsynth.com/completion.html) app that will complete text from a short input ("Biology is", "My name is"...).
 Many larger models are available.

+Finally, open the interactive application [moebio.com](https://moebio.com/mind/).
+Set your web browser to full-screen mode and explore the construction of a sentence, token by token, from left to right.
+As the application is very responsive, move your mouse very slowly.
+On the far left, observe the path explored by the different tokens in the semantic space. ✨